WCSCourses/GCV23/modules/ReferenceAlignment/README.md

 tablet
 ```

-**NB:** You will not be able to use this command line for other things until you have closed down tablet – but you can open another command line window if you want to leave tablet open and do other things.
+**NB:** You will not be able to use this command line for other things until you have closed down tablet – but you can open another command line window (or tab) if you want to leave tablet open and do other things.

 You should see the Tablet graphical user interface: